elodin-sys/elodin/docs/internal/nix.md

 ssh://USERNAME@IP x86_64-linux,aarch64-linux PRIVATE_KEY_PATH 20 20 nixos-test,benchmark,big-parallel,kvm - -
 ```
 Replace `USERNAME` with your username, `IP` with your ip address, and `PUBLIC_KEY_PATH` with the path to your public key.
 13. Last but not least, you need to ssh into your VM as the root user.
 You can do this with `sudo ssh USERNAME@IP`.
-This is just to enusre that
+This is just to ensure that
 it is a known-host
 14. Test your build by running `nix build --impure --expr '(with import <nixpkgs> { system = "x86_64-linux"; }; runCommand "foo" {} "uname > $out")'` in macOS